Sylius/Sylius/UPGRADE-1.0.md

 ### Order / OrderBundle

-* In order to be compatibile with Doctrine ORM 2.6+ and be more consistent, `OrderRepositoryInterface::count()` signature was changed to `OrderRepositoryInterface::countPlacedOrders()`.
+* In order to be compatible with Doctrine ORM 2.6+ and be more consistent, `OrderRepositoryInterface::count()` signature was changed to `OrderRepositoryInterface::countPlacedOrders()`.

 * The following methods no longer have a default null argument and require one to be explicitly passed: